rsnodgrass/hass-xantech/README.md

 NOTE: This *MAY* work with Monoprice if you specific the `monoprice6` config type, but `pyxantech` has not been able to be tested with a physical amplifier.

 ## Support

 Visit the [community support discussion thread](https://community.home-assistant.io/t/xantech-dayton-audio-sonance-multi-zone-amps/450908) for issues with this integration.
 If you have a code change, feel free to submit a PR.

+### FEATURES NOT SUPPORTED

+* **Snapshot/Restore**: this has never been fully implemented, thus is not supported until someone contributes this code

 ## Supported Amplifiers